rivasiker/PhaseTypeR/paper/paper.md

 Table 3: `PhaseTypeR` functions for multivariate continuous and multivariate discrete phase-type distributions.
-For information about the formulas for calculating the covariances, please refer to @bladt2017matrix.
+For information about the formulas for calculating the covariances, please see @bladt2017matrix.